davidchesnut/sp-general-docs/docs/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-2013-workflo.md

 ### Allowing a workflow to use app permissions in a SharePoint Server 2013 site

 The first step is to allow workflow to use app permissions.
-You configure workflow to use app permissions on the  **Site Settings** page of the SharePoint Server 2013 site where the workflow will run.
+You configure workflow to use app permissions on the **Site Settings**page of the SharePoint Server 2013 site where the workflow will run.
 The following procedure configures the SharePoint Server 2013 site to allow workflow to use app permissions.

-> [!Important]
+> [!IMPORTANT]
-> The procedure must be completed by a user that has  **Site Owner** permissions.
+> The procedure must be completed by a user that has **Site Owner**permissions.